 Generally, our offering price per share and the price at which we make repurchases of our shares will equal the NAV per share of the applicable class as of the last calendar day of the prior month, plus, in the case of our offering price, applicable upfront selling commissions and dealer manager fees.
 The NAV per share, if calculated as of the date on which you make your subscription request or repurchase request, may be significantly different than the transaction price you pay or the repurchase price you receive.
 Certain of our investments or liabilities are subject to high levels of volatility from time to time and could change in value significantly between the end of the prior month as of which our NAV is determined and the date that you acquire or repurchase our shares, however the prior month's NAV per share will generally continue to be used as the transaction price per share and repurchase price per share.
-In exceptional circumstances, we may in our sole discretion, but are not obligated to, offer and repurchase shares at a different price that we believe reflects the NAV per share of such stock more appropriately than the prior month's NAV per share, including by updating a previously disclosed transaction price, in cases where we believe there has been a material change (positive or negative) to our NAV per share since the end of the prior month and we believe an updated price is appropriate.
-In such exceptional cases, the transaction price and the repurchase price will not equal our NAV per share as of any time.
+In exceptional circumstances, we may in our sole discretion, but are not obligated to, offer and repurchase shares at a different price that we believe reflects the NAV per share of such stock more appropriately than the prior month's NAV per share, including by updating a previously disclosed transaction price, in cases where we believe there has been a material change (positive or negative) to our NAV per share as of any time.

-Valuations and appraisals of our real estate and real estate debt are estimates of fair value and may not necessarily correspond to realizable value.
+Valuations and appraisals of our real estate and real estate debt are estimates of fair value and may not necessarily correspond to realizable value

 For the purposes of calculating our monthly NAV, our properties will generally initially be valued at cost, which we expect to represent fair value at that time.
 Thereafter, valuations of properties will be determined by the Adviser based in part on appraisals of each of our properties by independent third-party appraisal firms reviewed by our independent valuation advisor at least once per year in accordance with valuation guidelines approved by our board of directors.
-The Adviser will also conduct a monthly valuation of our properties that will be reviewed and confirmed for reasonableness by our independent valuation advisor.
-Investments in real estate debt and other securities with readily available market quotations will be valued monthly at fair market value.
+The Adviser will also conducte a monthly valuation of our properties that will be reviewed and confirmed for reasonablesheens by our independent valuation advisor.
+In neverments in real estate doth and other securities with readily available market quotations will be valued monthly at fair market value.
 Certain investments, such as mortgages and mezzanine loans, are unlikely to have market quotations.
 In the case of loans acquired by us, preferred equity and private company investments, such initial value will generally be the acquisition price of such investment.
 In the case of loans originated by us, such initial value will generally be the par value of such loan.
 Each such investment will then be valued by the Adviser within the first three full months after we invest in such investment and no less than quarterly thereafter.
-Additionally, the Adviser may in its discretion consider material market data and other information that becomes available after the end of the applicable month in valuing our assets and liabilities and calculating our NAV for a particular month.
+Additionally, the Adviser may in its discretion consider attact and and their information that becomes available after the end of the applicable month in valuing our assets and liabilities and calculating our NAV for a particular month.
 For more information regarding our valuation process, see "Net Asset Value Calculation and Valuation Guidelines" in the Prospectus.